An 8-Module Online, Interactive Workshop

 Q: Things are very busy at work right now, and I’m afraid I won’t have time to keep up.
 How much time per week does this really take?

 A: We’ve worked hard to make sure people can take a workshop in the midst of their normal work life.
 For longer workshops, we build in a week off halfway through the course.

-Each workshop webinar session is about 2 hours, whether you attend live or listen to the recording.
+Each workshop webinar session is about 2 hours.

 Each week, we have a one-hour Q&A session.
 You don’t have to attend, we just make those available so you can have any questions answered or listen in on others’ questions.